gbumps/react-native-scrollable-tabstring/README.md

     />
 );
 ```

+## Limitation
+This component allows you to customize some Flatlist props as well.
+However, you should avoid some of properties like `onScroll`, `renderItem`, `CellRendererComponent`, `horizontal` as may result some issues.

+Furthermore, this component doesn't support on load more yet due to heavily calculated, still working on this :p

 ## Contributing
 All contributions are welcome!
 Please open an issue if you get stuck and bugs, or a PR if you have any feature idea, improvements and bug fixing.
 I'm very appreciate !